-In spring and summer, there are several ways you can make your backyard a safe haven for your child on the autism spectrum.
+Creating safe and engaging activities for their children is a priority for many parents, especially as warm weather sets in.
+In spring and summer, there are several ways you can make your backyard a haven for your child on the autism spectrum.

 Avoid Standing Water